Were You Sexually Abused, Even Decades Ago?

 More and more states are passing window of opportunity laws that allow ANYONE to get compensation.
 Survivors in their 40s, 50s, 60s, and 70s who have suffered the consequences of child abuse for years, can now move forward with their claims and be paid for their years of torment.
 The original abuser may be dead, but the organization or institution behind them is still responsible and should be held accountable.

-- Changes in SOL laws open limited "windows of opportunity" for VICTIMS OF ANY AGE to file civil claims against their abusers and the organizations that covered up the abuse, no matter how long ago the abuse took place.
+- Changes in Statute of Limitations (SOL) laws open limited "windows of opportunity" for VICTIMS OF ANY AGE to file civil claims against their abusers and the organizations that covered up the abuse, no matter how long ago the abuse took place.
 Some of these windows last only one year and when they are gone, the window closes forever.
-States that have or are working to enact these opportunities include:

 - Raising the age limit that determines when a survivor can file.
 In New York, the limit had been 23 years of age.
 The new Child Victims Act changed it to 55.

 - Some laws depend on when, and if, a report was filed with authorities about the sexual abuse incident.
 Even if you did not file at the time of the abuse, we can help you with this necessary step.

 These windows of opportunity will not be open forever.
 While these windows have no limit regarding when the abuse occurred, they DO impose limits on when your case can be filed.
 Some will be open for as little as one year, so don’t hesitate to contact the JJS team about your abuse.
 It is vital that you take action as soon as possible to determine whether you are still eligible to be compensated.